Research Groups

 Group leadership: Janet Barlow, Peter Clark, Omduth Coceal, Helen Dacre, Alan Grant, Sue Grimmond, Bob Plant, Miguel Teixeira, Paul Williams

 The Turbulence Research Group (previously the Boundary Layer Research Group) studies small-scale flows in the atmosphere and oceans where turbulence is present.
 Recent research has included urban boundary layers, dispersion, air quality, ocean mixed layer dynamics, cloud-topped boundary layers, convection, orographic drag, and clear air turbulence, using methods such as ground-based remote sensing, large eddy simulation, mesoscale modelling, theoretical development and parametrization.
-The group meets during academic terms with a variety of informal talks, visitor seminars, paper reviews, and discussions.
+The group meets during academic semesters with a variety of informal talks, visitor seminars, paper reviews, and discussions.

 For urban boundary layers, please see the Urban Meteorology research group.